 Detailed quantities and directions in the recipe card below.

-How to make bliss balls
+How to make apricot balls

-Bliss balls are a raw snack meaning no baking or cooking required and they’re incredibly simple.
+These apricot and coconut balls are a raw snack meaning no baking or cooking required and they’re incredibly simple.

 Detailed quantities and directions in the recipe card below.

-- Roll: Now roll the mixture into small balls and, if you like, coat them in some more coconut.
+Slowly dribble in the milk as the processor is running until it starts clumping a little.
+Now roll the sticky bliss ball dough into small balls and, if you like, coat them in some more coconut.
 You could even coat them in white chocolate, though they won’t be so healthy.

 Tips and tricks